microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 5 - Use the Include & Reverse Include Search Result Parameters
 As discussed in Step 4, a `reference` in FHIR forms a connection from one Resource to another.
-FHIR enables querying for and traversing `reference` connections in order to pinpoint search results.
+FHIR enables querying for and traversing `reference` connections in order to narrow search results.
 In some situations, you may also want to use `reference` associations between Resources to cast a wider net to explore information spread throughout a FHIR server's database.

 As an example, say you want to